praveen-uofg/authservice/README.md

 ### What is this repository for? ###
-This is the base python base repo for any project to kickstart.
+This is the simple auth service developed in Python using Flask framework.
 There are 2 major components to this:
 * Flask App: REST APIs